jianzhnie/CyberAttackSimulator/docs/source/create_a_network.rst

 .. code:: python

-    from yawning_titan.networks.node import Node
+    from cyberattacksim.networks.node import Node
-    from yawning_titan.networks.network import Network
+    from cyberattacksim.networks.network import Network

 Network Instantiation
 *********************

-To create a Network, first, we must instantiate an instance of :class:`~yawning_titan.networks.network.Network`.
+To create a Network, first, we must instantiate an instance of :class:`~cyberattacksim.networks.network.Network`.

-While a :class:`~yawning_titan.networks.network.Network` can be instantiated right out of the box by calling ``Network()``, there are some configurable parameters that you can set (we'll get onto these further down).
+While a :class:`~cyberattacksim.networks.network.Network` can be instantiated right out of the box by calling ``Network()``, there are some configurable parameters that you can set (we'll get onto these further down).

 .. code:: python